 Prototypical event formats, such as project days and weeks, were developed, tested and evaluated with students and teachers.
 Socio-political topics were identified in a practical way, which form points of contact both in the collections of the museums and in the life worlds of the participants.
 In addition, a methodological repertoire for the political education of young people in museums was developed.

 In further training courses, staff from museums, schools and youth institutions exchanged information about formats and methods that can be used in both school and non-school educational work.

-"Political Education in Museums” is part of the project “Shared Past – Shared Future".
-It is realised in close cooperation with the Museum für Islamische Kunst (Museum for Islamic Art).
+"Political Education in Museums" was part of the project "Common Past, Common Future".
+It was realized in close cooperation with the Museum of Islamic Art.

 The project „Political Education in Museums“ was funded by the Federal Government Commissioner for Culture and the Media.